Canning Town: Victorian era

 In 1857 Henry Morley published a detailed description of the area in Charles Dickens' Household Words entitled "Londoners over the Border", writing:

 "...by the law there is one suburb on the border of the Essex marshes which is quite cut off from the comforts of the Metropolitan Buildings Act;-in fact, it lies just without its boundaries, and therefore is chosen as a place of refuge for offensive trade establishments turned out of the town, - those of oil boilers, gut spinners, varnish makers, printers ink makers and the like.
 Being cut off from the support of the Metropolitan Local Managing Act, this outskirt is free to possess new streets of houses without drains, roads, gas, or pavement."

 Describing the slum housing conditions and its effect on the health of local residents, Morley wrote:

-"Rows of small houses, which may have cost for their construction eighty pounds a piece, are built designedly and systematically with their backs to the marsh ditches; ...to or three yards of clay pipe "drain" each house into the open cess pool under its back windows, when it does not happen that the house is built as to overhang it...
+"Rows of small houses, which may have cost for their construction eighty pounds a piece, are built designedly and systematically with their backs to the marsh ditches; ...two or three yards of clay pipe "drain" each house into the open cess pool under its back windows, when it does not happen that the house is built as to overhang it...
 In winter time every block becomes now and then an island, and you may hear a sick man, in an upper room, complain of water trickling down over his bed.
 Then the flood cleans the ditches, lifting all their filth into itself, and spreading it over the land.
 No wonder that the stench of the marsh in Hallsville and Canning Town of nights, is horrible.
 A fetid mist covers the ground... the parish surgeon... was himself for a time invalided by fever, upon which ague followed.
 Ague, of course, is one of the most prevalent diseases of the district; fever abounds.
 When an epidemic comes into the place, it becomes serious in its form, and stays for months.
 Disease comes upon human bodies saturated with the influences of such air as is breathed day and night, as a spark upon touchwood.
 A case or two of small pox caused, in spite of vaccination, an epidemic of confluent small pox, which remained three or four months upon the spot."